-Researchers around the world are working to develop effective treatments for children with Sanfilippo and the approaches can be divided into four categories described below.
-There are several promising clinical trials underway and these have been summarised in our Sanfilippo clinical trial factsheets for each subtype.
+Researchers and companies around the world are working hard to develop effective treatments for children with Sanfilippo and the approaches can be divided into four categories described in more detail below - genetic therapies; enzyme replacement therapies; cell-based therapies; other approaches

 Involves introducing a gene into the body which contains the instructions to make the enzyme that is missing in Sanfilippo.
 Usually, a harmless virus is used to deliver the gene – a commonly used virus is the adeno-associated virus (AAV).
 Gene therapy is a single procedure, with the therapy injected either directly into the brain, into the cerebrospinal fluid (CSF) or into the bloodstream.
-There are several clinical trials of this approach underway, read about gene therapy clinical trials here.
+There are several clinical trials of this approach underway.
+More details can be found in our Factsheet

 An emerging approach is genome editing which may be able to correct the genetic mistake.
 It is also sometimes called “CRISPR”.
 This research is in the early stages.

 Involves replacing the enzyme that is missing in Sanfilippo with enzyme produced in a laboratory.
 This therapy involves regular injections of the enzyme either into the bloodstream or directly into the brain via an implanted port.
 Getting enough enzyme into the brain has proven to be a challenge, and several clinical trials of this approach have failed, but other clinical trials are continuing using different technology.
 There are several clinical trials of this approach underway or planned.
 More details can be found in our Factsheet.